Kaleen

 The level of general health in Kaleen is notably higher than the national average with prevalence of common health conditions low among the general population across older, at risk cohorts

-Kaleen shows above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions among the general population is low, particularly among older, at-risk cohorts.
+Kaleen shows superior health outcomes according to AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is low among the general population, particularly in older, at-risk cohorts.

 Frequently Asked Questions - Health